-Our financing activities as of June 30, 2008 consisted of proceeds from repurchase agreements, as well as the debt obligations of a \$619.7 million securitization we completed during the quarter.
-We expect to continue to borrow funds in the form of repurchase agreements as well as other types of financing.
-As of June 30, 2008 we had established repurchase agreements for RMBS with 14 counterparties, including Annaly.
-As of June 30, 2008, we had \$50 million outstanding under our repurchase agreement with Annaly.
-As of August 6, 2008, we had \$606 million outstanding under this agreement, which constitutes approximately 48% of our total financing.
+We expect to continue to borrow funds in the form of repurchase agreements and, subject to market conditions, other types of financing.
 The terms of the repurchase transaction borrowings under our master repurchase agreements generally conform to the terms in the standard master repurchase agreement as published by the Securities Industry and Financial Markets Association, or SIFMA, as to repayment, margin requirements and the segregation of all securities we have initially sold under the repurchase transaction.
 In addition, each lender typically requires that we include supplemental terms and conditions to the standard master repurchase agreement.
-Typical supplemental terms and conditions include changes to the margin maintenance requirements, requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
+Typical supplemental terms and conditions include changes to the margin maintenance requirements, required haircuts, and purchase price maintenance requirements, requirements that all controversies related to the repurchase agreement be litigated in a particular jurisdiction and cross default provisions.
 These provisions will differ for each of our lenders and will not be determined until we engage in a specific repurchase transaction.
-We had also established two repurchase agreements for whole mortgage loans as of June 30, 2008, which were terminated subsequent to the end of the quarter.